Hardison History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Hardison research.
-Another 106 words (8 lines of text) covering the years 1086 and 1379 are included under the topic Early Hardison History in all our PDF Extended History products and printed products wherever possible.
+Another 121 words (9 lines of text) covering the years 1086, 1379 and 1687 are included under the topic Early Hardison History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hardison has been recorded under many different variations, including Hardisty, Hardesty, Hardistry, Hardest and others.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hardison or a variant listed above: